Asteroid Hunters Discover Dangerous ‘Planet Killer’ Hiding in the Sun’s Glare! Thanks to Dark Energy Camera

 The 2022AP27 is the one to worry about the most.
 It is 1.5 kilometres across, making it the biggest space object found in the last eight years that might cross the Earth’s orbit.

 The other two, 2021 LJ4 and 2021 PH27, are in good places.
-But the second one might be interesting because it is the asteroid that is closest to the Sun and has a surface hot enough to melt lead.
+But the second one might be interesting because it is the asteroid that is closest to the Sun.
+It has a surface hot enough to melt lead.

 Astronomers only have two 10-minute windows a day during twilight to catch these tricky rock bodies because of where they are.
 Ironically, the thick layer of Earth’s atmosphere makes it even harder to see them because it makes them look distorted.

-“Only about 25 asteroids with orbits that are completely within Earth’s orbit have been found so far,” said Scott S. Sheppard, an astronomer at the Earth and Planets Laboratory of the Carnegie Institution for Science.
+Scott S. said, “So far, we have found only about 25 asteroids with orbits that are completely within Earth’s orbit.”
+Sheppard, an astronomer at the Earth and Planets Laboratory of the Carnegie Institution for Science.
 This is because it is hard to see things near the Sun.

 But the astronomers are ready for the challenge, and the NOIRLab’s Dark Energy Camera will help them.
 Researchers have been able to get deep and wide images of faint space objects with the DECam.
 It was also used to find the three NEAs mentioned above.